 - MA, Economics, Trinity College, Dublin, Ireland

 - BA, Economics, Trinity College, Dublin, Ireland

-For the past nineteen years I have been immersed in breath practices, the study of yoga and meditation, and the teaching of these to thousands of people.
+Since 1995 I have been immersed in breath practices, the study of yoga and meditation, and the teaching of these to thousands of people.
 I have had the opportunity to study the yogic science of breath, “pranayama”, to a very advanced level.
 I have consistently studied philosophy and science related to the body and mind in terms of yoga and contemplative studies.
 I have earned the advanced certification from both the Ashtanga Yoga Research Institute and Kaivalyadham Yogic Institute, India, the only person to hold both qualifications, which take at least ten years to earn.
 I have taught and spoken at international yoga conferences and workshops all over the world.
-In 2003 I founded, and continue to direct, a Yoga and Health institute based in Thailand with a large international student body who come for training, studies and practices.
+In 2003 I founded, and continue to direct, a Yoga and Health institute based in Thailand (Samahita Retreat) with a large international student body who come for training, studies and practices.
 My previous University education was at Trinity College, Dublin (Ireland) with a focus on Economics.
-I speak French, German, and continue to study Sanskrit.
+I speak French, German, with a basic capacity in Sanskrit and Thai.
 I continue to maintain a daily morning yoga-breath-contemplation practice which keeps the mind fresh and stamina high.

 Advisor: Dr. Worthman